Partisaniferus: Palaeobiology

 Partisaniferuss stylet-like mouthparts show it was a piercing-sucking feeder, although this does not tell whether it was raptorial or sucking on plants/fungi.
 All modern beetles with similar mouthparts seem to be fungivorous, which suggests the fossil may have had a similar diet.
 While modern cerylonid beetle larvae also live under bark (which would explain the fossil's contact with tree resin), the long processes of Partisaniferus are at odds with this.
 The original paper suggested it may not even have been terrestrial, as its long processes resemble the gills of aquatic larvae.
 While an aquatic animal being preserved in amber may seem highly unlikely, other aquatic larvae such as those of megalopterans have also been preserved in amber.
 Therefore its exact lifestyle was deemed uncertain, with the adult lifestyle being even more uncertain as holometabolans change drastically from larvae to adults.

 However, a 2023 paper describing a new specimen of P. edjarzembowskii found similarities in the beak to siphonophorid millipedes, which seem to be fluid feeders (while the exact diet of siphonophorid millipedes is unknown, feeding on fungus or rotten wood is most likely).
 This, combined with the physogastry (swollen abdomen) of the new specimen (a feature associated with living in confined spaces) suggests it likely dwelled within wood, either preying on wood-borers or sucking on fungi.
+The 2026 paper reclassifying the genus further supports this hypothesis, as it also holds true for its closest relatives.